 - Easy Mushroom Soup

-Hope you love this Lentil and Kale Soup as much as we do in our home!
+Hope you love this spicy lentil soup as much as we do in our home!
 If you give this one a try, be sure to let me know how you like it in the comments below.

 Don’t forget to subscribe below to stay in the loop with all the latest recipes.

 P.S.
-If you think this Lentil and Kale Soup will make your belly happy too, please be sure to hit that little Pin button.
+If you think this spicy lentil soup will make your belly happy too, please be sure to hit that little Pin button.
 Many thanks, you guys!
 XO

 - 1 tbsp olive oil